Skip to main content

 Implement continuous monitoringPrevent new issues between assessment and close

-The investment - typically $50K-150K for assessment plus remediation - generates $500K-$2M in valuation protection by reducing buyer uncertainty and eliminating re-trade risk.
+The investment, typically $50K-150K for assessment plus remediation, generates $500K-$2M in valuation protection by reducing buyer uncertainty and eliminating re-trade risk.

 What This Means in Practice

-Cybersecurity due diligence that functions as a value protection mechanism - not a compliance checkbox - changes deal outcomes.
-Buyers who quantify risk, structure appropriately, and monitor through the hold period consistently avoid the post-close surprises that erode projected returns.
 The M&A Deal Value Protection Framework covers risk quantification methodology, structural response templates for each finding severity tier, and the complete seller-side assessment checklist for pre-marketing preparation.

 Free Resource